pleo-oss/s3-cache-action/README.md

 <!-- action-docs-description -->

-It will save a `cache/${repoOwner}/${repoName}/${keyPrefix}/${treeHash}` file in S3 where `treeHash` is the current root git repo tree SHA-1 hash (i.e. the output of `git rev-parse HEAD:`).
-If the job is ran with the same state of the repository after succeeding once, you can avoid any work by checking the `processed` output of this action which will be set to `true`.
+This action works for workflow runs across different branches, which is not currently possible using [`actions/cache`](https://github.com/actions/cache).'
 This allows to e.g. safely skip work after merging to the main branch, if the code was tested/linted/built on a feature branch already.

+## How It Works

+It saves a `cache/${repoOwner}/${repoName}/${keyPrefix}/${treeHash}` file in S3 where `treeHash` is the current root tree hash of the git repo (i.e. the output of `git rev-parse HEAD:`).
+If the GitHub workflow job is ran with the same state of the repository after succeeding once, you can avoid any work by checking the `processed` output of this action which will be set to `true`.

 Since GitHub Actions do not yet support early exits from jobs, you'll need to check the value of the `processed` output of this action for every step in the job that you want to avoid.